 Add to the mix a culture of blame, in which every employee is seen as a potential security threat, and it’s easy to see how cybersecurity is often synonymous with pressure and stress.
 This in turn leads to a more stressful working environment and higher turnover.

 According to a study by the Infosec Institute, nearly 91% of surveyed cybersecurity professionals report feeling overwhelmed and unmotivated by the changing demands of their role, with little room for, or guidance around, professional development and upskilling opportunities.
-This is why it should come as no surprise that a report by Help Net Security found that 64% of cyber security leaders have seen a rise in staff turnover, with 20% of cyber security professionals considering leaving their current role in the near future.
+It should come as no surprise, then, that a report by Help Net Security found that 64% of cyber security leaders have seen a rise in staff turnover, with 20% of cyber security professionals considering leaving their current role in the near future.

 How to create a healthy cyber security culture

 Building a strong, healthy, and employee-centric security culture is critical to reducing employee stress and increasing job satisfaction.
 This involves creating a work environment where employees feel supported and empowered to make decisions that prioritize security, without bloating their daily responsibilities or interrupting workflows.

 Here are a few ways to build a healthy security culture:

 - Leadership buy-in: Leaders should prioritize cybersecurity, lead by example, and encourage their employees to take cybersecurity seriously.
 Rather than building a fear culture, however, leadership must commit to empowering employees and working with them to improve security, rather than vilifying them as potential security threats.